mfizari/RNN_Recommendation_MountainProject/README.md

 After this, the rating features, `rotuetype`, and `route_id` were tokenized and converted to sequences.
 Additionally, `ndays` was binned in bin sizes of 15 days. <br/>

 Finally, since the RNN model is doing sequence-to-sequence prediction, the target sequence of `route_id` was produced by one-shifting.
-An individual sample in the full dataset looked like this:<br/>
+An individual sample in the full pre-processed dataset looked like this:<br/>

 [IMAGE].<br/>